- Family: N/A

 Flowerhorn Cichlid Water conditions

 Flowerhorns are generally hardy and can adapt well to a variety of water parameters.
-Flowerhorn Cichlids are a freshwater species.
+Flowerhorn Cichlids are freshwater species.
 Water should be kept at an ideal temperature between 25 and 30 degrees Celcius (77 – 86 degrees Fahrenheit) and their ideal pH is relatively neutral, between 7.0 and 8.0.

 Water filtration is important due to the large amounts of refuse the Flowerhorn creates that lead to higher ammonia and nitrite levels.
 Internal or external filtration can be used, but external filtration leaves more room for your fish to move around in the tank.
 Water changes should be performed bi-weekly.